 “These are the 10 principles that we think should guide how the University approaches shared governance,” said Donnelly.
 “If these principles are going to govern the way we work at Arcadia, you have to believe in them the same way that we do.”

-Freedom of Expression and Social Innovation
+Open Expression and Social Innovation

 “We have two committees that have addressed and achieved their charges,” said Dr. Sandra Crenshaw, associate provost.
 “Now, we have two committees sliding in under the Uknighted banner to join this movement.”